The latest mystery featuring teenage sleuth Su Lin, from award-winning Singaporean writer Ovidia Yu

 Ovidia Yu is one of Singapore's best-known and most acclaimed writers.
 She has had over thirty plays produced and is the author of a number of comic mysteries published in Singapore, India, Japan and America.

-She received a Fulbright to the University of Iowa's International Writers Program and has been a writing fellow at the National University of Singapore.
+She received a Fulbright to the University of Iowa's International Writers Program and has been a writing fellow at the National University of Singapore and was awarded the S.E.A.
+Write Award for Singapore.